-The amniotic sac is filled with the amniotic fluid.
+The amniotic sac is filled with amniotic fluid.
 This sac is your baby’s home, gymnasium, and protection from outside knocks, bumps, and other external pressures.
 The amniotic sac allows the fetus ample room to swim and move around which helps build muscle tone.
 To keep the baby cozy, the amniotic sac and fluid maintain a slightly higher temperature than the mother’s body, usually 99.7 F.

 Are the placenta, umbilical cord, and amniotic sac different when dealing with multiple births?

 Identical twins often share the same placenta, usually have separate amniotic sacs, and always have their own umbilical cords.
-Non identical twins have separate placentas, amniotic sacs, and umbilical cords.
+Non-identical twins have separate placentas, amniotic sacs, and umbilical cords.